 6. Embrace the emoji and profit

 Everybody’s doing it.
 Well, not everybody, and that’s awesome news for you.
-Using emoji in the first few characters of your email marketing subject line will help you stand out from a jam-packed inbox.
+Using emoji in the first few characters of your email marketing subject line, or coming up with a way to incorporate them into newsletter names will help you stand out from a jam-packed inbox.
 Don’t be afraid of offending your sensitive audience, emojis have become popular with nearly every demographic, and even stuffy B2B brands can use the more “professional” emojis to make it work.

 Flash Caribbean SALE!
 All-inclusive packages starting at $800 per week